Jeff Mann talks to Tim Antos, CEO of founder of Kokoon – a hi-tech pair of headphones with sensors to help you sleep

-2015 is proving to be an exciting year in terms of innovations in sleep technology.
+These are exciting times in terms of innovations in sleep technology.
 As well as the increasing popularity of wearables – ie fitness gadgets worn on the body – we’ve also seen many new tech products specifically aimed at monitoring and improving sleep.

 Eager to find out more, Sleep Junkies spoke to Tim Antos, CEO and Co-Founder of Kokoon to get the lowdown on their innovative new headphones.